Dickson Poon School of Law: Research

 The school is host to research projects funded by the British Academy, the Economic and Social Research Council, and the European Commission.
 The school includes various research centres and groups which serve as focal points for research activity.
 These include the Centre of European Law, established in 1974, the Centre of Medical Law and Ethics, established in 1978, and the Centre of British Constitutional Law and History, established in 1988.

 In 2013, the Yeoh Tiong Lay Centre for Politics, Philosophy & Law was established following a £7 million gift from Mark Yeoh (LLB graduate) and his family.

 The school has undertaken significant investment in the field of transnational law in recent years and has established an Institute of Transnational Law led by Peer Zumbansen.

 Publications

 The school publishes the scholarly King's Law Journal, as well as the King's Student Law Review.
 The Centre of European Law publishes a paper series, Working Papers in European Law.
 The International State Crime Initiative publishes a range of reports, commentaries, and other materials on state crime.
 The faculty at the school are regular authors of monographs, scholarly treatises and articles, and contributions to periodicals.
 Latest publications from the Dickson Poon School of Law are available on King's Research Portal.

 Reputation

 King's College London was ranked 7th for law in the UK in 2025 by The Guardian and 5th by the 2025 Complete University Guide.
-It was ranked 19th globally for law and legal studies in the QS university rankings, and 27th in the world for law by Times Higher Education, both in 2025.
+For 2026, it was ranked 16th globally for law and legal studies in the QS University Rankings, and 26th in the world for law by Times Higher Education.